Forestry Extension Institute

 • forest operations and techniques

-For 40 years the Institute has managed the extension programme Activity in Forestry.
-This programme consists of a number of courses offered to forest owners and forest workers all over the country.
+For 40 years the institute has managed the extension programme Activity in Forestry.
+This programme consists of a number of courses offered to forest owners and forest workers all over the nation.